CharlotteAnne/MScThesis/README.md

   * deseq_pca.nb.html - PCA plots for all samples and code for generating lists of expressed genes
   * MAJIQ_paper_NET_data_analysis.nb.html - heatmaps generated from the MAJIQ paper data, with proportion of nets spliced
   * all_tissue_splice_Analysis.nb.html - analysis for rat tissue comparisons, with heatmap
+  * Supporting_Reads_Dist.nb.html - exploring the coverage of novel junctions to decide on filters for peptide database